-9. Direct Deposit Authorizations-Districts should retain direct deposit authorization forms, updated for any changes, to document authorization for the payroll department to process direct deposits to employees' bank accounts.
-The forms should be accompanied by a voided check, deposit slip, or other financial institution documents that provide the bank, routing, and account information.
+- 8. Background Investigation Forms-Districts should retain the completed forms the governing board develops in accordance with A.R.S. §15-512(F). - 9.
+Direct Deposit Authorizations-Districts should retain direct deposit authorization forms, updated for any changes, and any supporting documents to document authorization for the payroll department to process direct deposits to employees' bank accounts.

-Payroll Processing
+Payroll Department